dhis2-metadata/TB-AGG-Tuberculosis/docs/tb_agg-installation.md

 First, you will have to use the *Sharing* functionality of DHIS2 to configure which users (user groups) should see the metadata and data associated with the program as well as who can register/enter data into the program.
 By default, sharing has been configured for the following:

 - Dashboards
-- Visualizations, maps, event reports and report tables
+- Visualizations, maps, report tables
 - Data sets
 - Category options